-The dog trotted over and sat at the girl's feet.
-She stood and waved and they walked away down the middle of the street.
-She picked up a stick and held it in the air.
-Every few steps the dog jumped for it and the girl lifted it out of reach.
+The dog got up and nudged the girl.
+She stood and waved and walked away down the middle of the street.
+A few blocks away she picked up a stick and held it in the air.
+Every couple of steps the dog jumped for it and the girl lifted it out of reach.
 Then she let him have it and he trotted off in front of her.